rutujakenjalkar/internship/WalletDataStroage/README.md

 **Stores:**

--A text file containing character details and Downloaded character images (from URLs) where both consists the character data.
+- A text file containing character details and Downloaded character images (from URLs) where both consists the character data.

--Zipped archives of the character data per user wallet.
+- Zipped archives of the character data per user wallet.

--Prevents duplicate storage by checking existing files in the user's wallet folder.
+- Prevents duplicate storage by checking existing files in the user's wallet folder.

 🧠 **Features**